jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 Open issues
 ***********

+ * **open issue 1631:** velocityOffset
+    - description:  add to CartesianSpringDamper, RigidBodySpringDamper
+    - date raised: 2023-06-26

+ * **open issue 1630:** exudyn module
+    - description:  consider settings instead of putting all variables globally into module
+    - date raised: 2023-06-23

+ * **open issue 1629:** GetSystemState
+    - description:  extend behavior for returning a dictionary with all data incl. accelerations and possibly alg. accelerations for generalized-alpha solver; check also option to link coords, as in issue 1504
+    - date raised: 2023-06-23

+ * **open issue 1628:** pickle MainSystem
+    - description:  consider a pickle method for certain objects; add consistent info in description; MainSystem, SimulationSettings, VisualizationSettings
+    - date raised: 2023-06-23

  * **open issue 1614:** static members
     - description:  LinearSolver GeneralMatrixEXUdense::FactorizeNew has static ResizableMatrix m, which should be turned into class members; add reset method to free memory at solver finalization
     - date raised: 2023-06-11